jclev-uga/SWEEP/README.md

 # SWEEP
 Sliding Window Extraction of Explicit Polymorphisms

-##This is free software and is not subject to support.
-For allopolyplod species will filter allelic SNPs from homeologous SNPs (false positives).
+##This is free software open for use, modification, etc.  For allopolyplod species will filter allelic
+##SNPs from homeologous SNPs (false positives).
 Validated for 85% accuracy rate by Sanger Sequencing.
 ##written by Josh Clevenger 2014